AdobeDocs/experience-manager-screens.en/help/using/ux-dependencies.md

 ---
-title: UX Dependencies for [!UICONTROL AEM Screens]
+title: UX Dependencies for AEM Screens
-seo-title: UX Dependencies for [!UICONTROL AEM Screens]
-description: The guide describes UX Dependencies for [!UICONTROL AEM Screens]
+description: Learn more about UX dependencies for AEM Screens.
-seo-description: The guide describes UX Dependencies for [!UICONTROL AEM Screens]
 exl-id: 05a4a7a7-0a97-47a1-b371-056ab31f4ed5
 ---
 # UX Dependencies {#ux-dependencies}